 - 13. This Certification does not allow for the take, or incidental take except as described below, of any special status species.
 Lind shall use the appropriate protocols, as approved by State and federal resource agencies in their consultations on the project, to ensure that sand mining activities do not adversely impact Preservation of Rare and Endangered Species, a beneficial use of San Francisco Bay and its tributaries as set forth in the Basin Plan. - 14.
-Lind shall adhere to the Terms and Conditions and the Reasonable and Prudent Measures in the Biological Opinion issued for the project by USFWS on October 22, 2014. - 15.
-Lind shall adhere to the Terms and Conditions and the Reasonable and Prudent Measures in NOAA Fisheries' Endangered Species Consultation, and, to the extent imposed as permit conditions by the Corps, the Conservation Recommendations in the Essential Fish Habitat Consultation also issued for the Project by NOAA Fisheries. - 16.
-Lind shall adhere to the conditions of Incidental Take Permit No. 2081-2012-012-03 dated April 1, 2014, Amendment No. 1 dated October 14, 2014, and any subsequent amendments, issued for the Project by CDFW for entrainment of special status fish species (Chinook Salmon, Delta Smelt, and Longfin Smelt).
+Suisun Associates shall adhere to the Terms and Conditions and the Reasonable and Prudent Measures in the Biological Opinion issued for the project by USFWS on October 22, 2014. - 15.
+Suisun Associates shall adhere to the Terms and Conditions and the Reasonable and Prudent Measures in the most current Endangered Species Consultation issued for the project by

+NOAA Fisheries, and, to the extent imposed as permit conditions by the Corps, the Conservation Recommendations in the Essential Fish Habitat Consultation also issued for the project by NOAA Fisheries.

+16. Suisun Associates shall adhere to the conditions of the Incidental Take Permits (No. 2081-2013-047-03 and No. 2081-2012-012-03, both dated April 1, 2014), amendments to both permits dated October 14, 2014, and any subsequent amendments, issued to Suisun Associates joint venture partners Hanson and Lind by CDFW for entrainment of special status fish species (Chinook Salmon, Delta Smelt, and Longfin Smelt).